vuejs/awesome-vue/README.md

  - [vue2-datePicker-infinite](https://github.com/leepyng/vue-datepicker-infinite) - An infinite datePicker for Vue2, easy to use and no dependencies.
  - [vue2-slot-calendar](https://github.com/icai/vue2-calendar) - A vue 2 calendar, datepicker component which supported lunar or date event, bootstrap style.
  - [quasar-calendar](https://github.com/stormseed/quasar-calendar) - A vue.js calendar using the Quasar framework that implements monthly, multi-day and agenda views.
  - [vue2-datepicker](https://github.com/mengxiong10/vue2-datepicker) - A beautiful datepicker / datetimepicker component for Vue2
- - [vue-datepicker-mobile](https://github.com/ikarosu/vue-datepicker-mobile) - A mobile friendly datepicker for vue2.类似国内旅游APP使用的订酒店日历。

 ### Map